-The move up from Year 11 to Year 12 is a tricky one to figure out.
+The move from Year 11 to Year 12 is a tricky one to navigate.
 On the one hand, you’re one step closer to the ultimate freedom of life after school.
-On the other hand, things just got a whole lot more serious in terms of assessments and exams.
-Getting it right isn’t easy, so it’s a good thing we’ve got a few tricks up our sleeve to help smooth the process.
+On the other, things just got a whole lot more serious in terms of assessments and exams 🥵

 Learn from your prelims